 Loss of Supply Capacity This is the reduction in the supply capacity at a Grid

-Supply Point or offshore supply point as a result of the transmission licensees’ failure to maintain the potential to provide the supply capacity in full.
-For the avoidance of doubt, where the transmission licensees do maintain the potential to provide a supply but, following an outage, demand is lost because of circuit configurations not under the control of the transmission licensees, that lost supply does not constitute loss of supply capacity.
+Supply Point or offshore supply point as a result of the Licensees’ failure to maintain the potential to provide the supply capacity in full.
+For the avoidance of doubt, where the Licensees do maintain the potential to provide a supply but, following an outage, demand is lost because of circuit configurations not under the control of the Licensees, that lost supply does not constitute loss of supply capacity.